open-telemetry/oteps/text/trace/0170-sampling-probability.md

 ## Proposed `Span` protocol

-Following the proposal for propagating consistent parent trace sampling probability developed in [OTEP 168](https://github.com/open-telemetry/oteps/pull/168), this proposal is limited to adding a field to encode the parent sampling probability.
+Following the proposal for propagating consistent parent sampling probability developed in [OTEP 168](https://github.com/open-telemetry/oteps/pull/168), this proposal is limited to adding a field to encode the parent sampling probability.